Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Conclusions

 \section{Conclusions}

 As our analysis shows, a multipole magnet can lead to a large gain in the saturated density of low field seeking UCN because the presence of the field reduces the number of neutrons hitting the material walls and reduces the energy and wall collision rate of those that do.
-A $12$-pole magnet with field $B_{R}=2.5$ T on a radius of $R=5$ cm seems technically feasible using existing NbTi superconducting wire technology, as investigated in an independent study using a finite element code.
-Based on results of experimental work done by other groups, a promissing candidate vessel consists of a Be trap closed off by disks coated with c$^{11}$BN.
-Alternative materials are diamondlike carbon with $V$ close to $300$ neV depending on the abundance of sp$_{3}$ chemical bonds, or enriched $^{58}$Ni with $\overline{V}=346$ neV and a theoretical $f=8.6\times 10^{-5}$, which however is magnetic and UCN depolarization might be an issue that needs experimental study.
-We note that, in order to extract the full benefits, the incoming cold beam will need to be transported by a supermirror, with a top layer deposit of the UCN reflecting material with neutron optical potential $ V$.
-An experimental investigation of this concept is currently underway at the ILL.
+In addition, it acts as a source-intrinsic UCN polarizer without need to polarize the incident beam and hence avoiding associated losses.
+A $12$-pole magnet with field $ B_{R}=2.5$\ $\mathrm{T}$ on a radius of $R=5$\ $\mathrm{cm}$ seems technically feasible using standard NbTi superconducting wire technology, as investigated in an independent study using a finite element code.
+Based on results of experimental work done by other groups, a promissing candidate vessel able to provide a UCN spectrum with exceptionally high cutoff consists of a Be trap closed off by disks coated with c$^{11}$BN.
+Alternative materials are diamondlike carbon with $V$ close to $300$\ $ \mathrm{neV}$ depending on the abundance of sp$_{3}$ chemical bonds, or enriched $^{58}$Ni with $\overline{V}=346$\ $\mathrm{neV}$ and a theoretical $f=8.6\times 10^{-5}$, which however is magnetic so that UCN depolarization might be an issue that needs experimental study.
+We note that, in order to extract the full benefits, the incoming cold beam will need to be transported by a supermirror guide, with a top layer deposit of a good UCN reflecting material with neutron optical potential $V$.
+An experimental study of a UCN source prototype involving a converter vessel coated with such type of mirror is currently underway at the ILL, in preparation of the UCN source project SuperSUN which will include a $12$-pole magnet around a $ 3 $\ $\mathrm{m}$ long cylindrical converter vessel.